 In support of the State's performance standards, SJJPA has developed measures to continuously monitor the financial, operational, and ridership performance, as well as outreach effectiveness of the San Joaquins.
 Additionally, SJJPA already has and will continue to develop strategies to maintain successful performance of the San Joaquins.
 Due to the COVID-19 pandemic, public transit across the United States has experienced a precipitous decline in ridership and revenue.
-In response to the COVID-19 ridership and revenue environment, SJJPA, along with CalSTA, Caltrans, CCJPA and LOSSAN JPA, to monitor performance of the intercity passenger rail system, develop strategies for cost control including service ramp-up from suspensions, and move the system toward ridership and revenue recovery.

-In addition to the CalSTA performance standards, SJJPA has focused on the environmental impact of the San Joaquins and its role in helping to create a more sustainable California.
-Increases in San Joaquins ridership benefit the environment by reducing air pollution and greenhouse gas emissions and help to encourage sustainable, transit-oriented development.
+In response to the COVID-19 ridership and revenue environment, SJJPA, along with CalSTA, Caltrans, CCJPA and LOSSAN JPA, have focused on monitoring performance of the intercity passenger rail system, developing strategies for cost control (including service ramp-up from suspensions), and continually moving the system toward ridership and revenue recoln addition to the CalSTA performance standards, SJJPA has focused on the environmental impact of the San Joaquins and its role in helping to create a more sustainable California.
+Increases in San Joaquins ridership benefit the environment by reducing air pollution and greenhouse gas emissions and help to encourage sustainable, transitoriented development.
 It is estimated that in FY 2019, San Joaquins passengers (including those on Thruway Buses) traveled over 240 million passenger miles, resulting in a significant net reduction in CO2 emissions.
-Additionally, SJJPA is transitioning to renewable diesel fuel in all locomotives and buses, which will further reduce emissions, along with the planned 8th and 9th Daily Round-Trips and other proposed service increases.
+Starting in 2022, all new RFPs for the thruway bus program will require renewable diesel.
+Currently, both Routes 1 and 19 RFPs include renewable diesel or renewable diesel 99.
+Additionally, SJJPA has now fully transitioned to renewable diesel fuel in all locomotives, which further reduces emissions, while also looking ahead to the planned 8th and 9th Daily Round-Trips and other proposed service increases.

-FY 2023/24 and 2024/25 Action Plan
+FY 2024/25 and 2025/26 Action Plan

-For FY 2023/24 and FY 2024/25, SJJPA will continuously develop action plans with service criteria and objectives to increase ridership, control costs, improve quality, increase the benefits of the San Joaquins Corridor, and better integrate all corridor public transit systems with the San Joaquins (including dedicated Thruway Bus services).
+For FY 2024/25 and FY 2025/26, SJJPA will continuously develop action plans with service criteria and objectives to increase ridership, control costs, improve quality, increase the benefits of the San Joaquins Corridor, and better integrate all corridor-serving public transit systems with the San Joaquins (including dedicated Thruway Bus services).
 Each action will be part of SJJPA's overall management of the San Joaquins as a transportation product in a highly competitive travel market.
 The following is a list of areas to be covered: